 Oh, I say more than a hundred up to today.
-The first version was, historically,one where we took our Google tours and had them in the background and we put an overlay over it.
+The first version was, historically, one where we took our Google tours and had them in the background and we put an overlay over it.
 Due to the fact that Google is sometimes a little unpredictable in terms of APIs and interfaces, we have buried this.
-For two years now and exclusively we take our panoramas, upload them into the content management system, completely Google-free, for certain reasons, -also in terms of the cost of using the APIs-, and build the thing again completely neutral, but sometimes also with hotspot navigation, as just seen, with the Google Street View arrows, so that the user knows how to use it.
+For two years and exclusively now, we take our panoramas, upload them into the content management system, completely Google-free, for certain reasons, -also in terms of the cost of using the APIs-, and build the thing again completely neutral, but sometimes also with hotspot navigation, as just seen, with the Google Street View arrows, so that the user knows how to use it.
 We can also upload our own hotspot graphics.

-Due to the fact that we are no longer dependent on Google, with the CMS, we can now also offer the virtual reality experiences, i.e. via web-VR, that you can use this on a cheap VR-glasses.
+Due to the fact that we are no longer dependent on Google, with the CMS, we can now also offer the virtual reality experiences, i.e. via webVR, that you can use this on a cheap VR-glasses.
 You look at the ceiling and navigate somewhere.
 It’s just a lot of fun.

 Even where it has never been possible, historically.

-Marcus: We can use several things in the CMS.
+Marcus: We can use several tools in the CMS.
 One is multilingualism.
-We can use navigation, which means we get right to what I want to discover.
-We can use external links as long as we only stay online.
+We can use navigation, which means I get right to what I want to discover.
+We can use external links as long as we stay online.
 If we build offline, we can also use other things that we load directly into the tool.
 This means that we do not use an I-frame embed to a YouTube video for example, but we load the video directly into the tool.
 That means we build it a bit differently for offline or online.